PFA03027/constrained_any/README.md

 1. RequiresCopy: if true, input type is requires copy constructible and copy assignable.<br> And, the copy constructor and copy assignment operator of constrained_any are enabled.
 Otherwise, they are deleted from constrained_any.
 2. ConstrainAndOperationArgs: this template parameter pack adds the multiple constrains and the specialized member functions to yan::constrained_any.<br>
     The each type in ConstrainAndOperationArgs requires 2 rules;
-    1. Each type in ConstrainAndOperationArgs should support one template parameter T.
+    1. Each type in ConstrainAndOperationArgs should support one template parameter T.<br>(There is 3 meta function classes are prepared.
+Please see the section "Utility" for the detail.)
         * Case 1: T is the type of the concrete constrained_any type.
         * Case 2: T is the type of internal value carrier class of constrained_any.
 This case, T has the member function named "ref()" that returns the reference of the actual stored type of constrained_any.
         * Case 3: T is the type of input value type.
 This case expect to test that type is satisfied by the constraint or not. and that test result is stored in the static constexper bool member variable named "constraint_check_result".